AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

     * From the Crop Ration drop-down list, select the ratio you want to use.
     * Continue adding new ratios or continue to the next step.
 1. In the upper-right corner of the page, tap **Save** again to save the profile.

-## Monitoring the progress of an encoding job {#monitoring-the-progress-of-an-encoding-job}

-A processing indicator (or progress bar) is displayed so you can visually monitor the progress of a video encoding job.

-You can also view the `error.log` file to monitor the progress of an encoding job, to see if encoding is finished, or to see any job errors.
-The `error.log` is found in the `logs` folder where your instance of AEM is installed.

 ## Creating a video profile for progressive streaming {#creating-a-video-encoding-profile-for-progressive-streaming}